Field (mathematics): Algebraic extensions

-For example, the field Q(i) of Gaussian rationals is the subfield of C consisting of all numbers of the form a + bi where both a and b are rational numbers: summands of the form i^{2} (and similarly for higher exponents) don't have to be considered here, since a + bi + ci^{2} can be simplified to a − c + bi.
+For example, the field Q(i) of Gaussian rationals is the subfield of C consisting of all numbers of the form a + bi where both a and b are rational numbers: summands of the form i^{2} (and similarly for higher exponents) do not have to be considered here, since a + bi + ci^{2} can be simplified to a − c + bi.

 Transcendence bases

 The above-mentioned field of rational fractions E(X), where X is an indeterminate, is not an algebraic extension of E since there is no polynomial equation with coefficients in E whose zero is X. Elements, such as X, which are not algebraic are called transcendental.
 Informally speaking, the indeterminate X and its powers do not interact with elements of E. A similar construction can be carried out with a set of indeterminates, instead of just one.

 Once again, the field extension E(x) / E discussed above is a key example: if x is not algebraic (i.e., x is not a root of a polynomial with coefficients in E), then E(x) is isomorphic to E(X).
 This isomorphism is obtained by substituting x to X in rational fractions.

-A subset S of a field F is a transcendence basis if it is algebraically independent (don't satisfy any polynomial relations) over E and if F is an algebraic extension of E(S).
+A subset S of a field F is a transcendence basis if it is algebraically independent (do not satisfy any polynomial relations) over E and if F is an algebraic extension of E(S).
 Any field extension F / E has a transcendence basis.
 Thus, field extensions can be split into ones of the form E(S) / E (purely transcendental extensions) and algebraic extensions.